ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 `[leader]` is the leader's endpoint URL.
 The body of the request is structured as follows:

+[OPEN ISSUE: Decide if and how the collector's request is authenticated.
+If not, then we need to ensure that collect job URIs are resistant to enumeration attacks.]
 ~~~
 struct {
   TaskID task_id;